torsteinhov/KBE-piping-system/README.md

 <h3>pathInterpreter.py</h3>

 **Translates path from pathFinder to coordinates in CAD environment and adjust to input/outlet positions on equipment.
-Calls on pathFinder to get the different paths between start-eq1-eq2-eq3-end, in node format and translates to coordinates in real environment. **
+Calls on pathFinder to get the different paths between start-eq1-eq2-eq3-end, in node format and translates to coordinates in real environment**

 | Method | Functionality |
 | --- | --- |